 No matter what kind of themed gift basket you are making, I’m sure your recipient will absolutely love the hard work and thought you put into it.

-Anyone can buy a couple gifts at the store, but to make a DIY gift basket with a special theme is next level.
+Anyone can buy a couple of gifts at the store, but making a DIY gift basket with a special theme is next-level.

 Whether it’s a wedding gift basket, an encouragement gift basket, or a family gift basket, I hope this helped you with creative ideas for your DIY gift basket.